Wooden Chairs on a beach

 Approximately 6 to 9 months before retirement

 If you haven’t already taken advantage of retirement education resources, this is the perfect time to review courses provided by FedEx and Vanguard.
-You should also start familiarizing yourself with Medicare and Medicare supplemental plans by visiting medicare.gov.
+If you are approaching age 65, you should also start familiarizing yourself with Medicare and Medicare supplemental plans by visiting medicare.gov.

 • Take advantage of preretirement education